ullibniss/INNO-DevOps-and-Security/D&S_2nd_lab_Fedorov_Alexey.md

 ![image](https://github.com/user-attachments/assets/c49740ee-25f2-4d46-a729-bd42d8637d37)

-Now we can verify that configuration is worikng and terraform will create exactly what we need.
+Now we can verify that the configuration is working and Terraform will create exactly what we need.

-Next step is to apply our configuration.
+The next step is to apply our configuration.

 ```
 terraform apply